 Items of property, plant and equipment ["PP&E"] are measured at cost or deemed cost on transition date, less accumulated depreciation and accumulated impairment losses.
-Consistent with IFRS 1, First-time Adoption of International Financial Reporting Standards, the Corporation elected to use the carrying amount as previously determined under Canadian GAAP as the deemed cost for items of PP&E used in rate regulated operations at January 1, 2014, the transition date to IFRS.

 Cost includes expenditures that are directly attributable to the acquisition of the asset.
 The cost of self-constructed assets includes the cost of materials and direct labour, and any other costs directly attributable to bringing the asset to a working condition for its intended use.
 Borrowing costs on qualifying assets are capitalized as part of the cost of the asset and are based on the Corporation's average cost of borrowing.